Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Full theme (except tooltips)/README.md

 <h4>Step by step:</h4>
 <ul>
   <li>Type <code>about:support</code> in your URL bar, then go to that page.</li>
-  <li>Click the "open folder" button inside the "profile folder" section.</li>
+  <li>Click the "open folder" button inside the "root folder" section.</li>
   <li>Create a folder named "chrome" in your profile folder if it doesn't exist yet.</li>
   <li>Place "usercontent.css" and "userchrome.css" inside the "chrome" folder.</li>
-  <li><b>Optional</b>: Follow the method described to change the scrollbars to change the tooltip using the "tooltip.uc.js" file inside the "Scrollbars & tooltips dark theme/profile/" folder in this repository.</li>
+  <li><b>Optional</b>: Follow the method described to change the scrollbars to change the tooltip using the "tooltip.uc.js" file inside the "Tooltips & Scrollbar customizations/chrome/" folder in this repository.</li>
   <li><b>Optional</b>: Edit userchrome.css to change any style you aren't fully convinced with (or to give a different style to the unread tabs, etc...).</li>
   <li><b>Optional</b>: Edit userchrome.css to delete (or comment out) any function you aren't going to use or don't want.</li>
   <li><b>Optional</b>: If you want a dark version of either of <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a>, <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>, <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a>, <a href="https://addons.mozilla.org/es/firefox/addon/tab-session-manager/">Tab session manager</a>, <a href="https://addons.mozilla.org/es/firefox/addon/undo-closed-tabs-revived/">Undo closed tabs button</a>, <a href="https://addons.mozilla.org/es/firefox/addon/s3download-statusbar/">Download Manager (S3)</a>, <a href="https://addons.mozilla.org/es/firefox/addon/privacy-badger17/">Privacy badger</a>, <a href="https://addons.mozilla.org/es/firefox/addon/noscript/">Noscript</a>, <a href="https://addons.mozilla.org/es/firefox/addon/lastpass-password-manager/">LastPass password manager</a>, <a href="https://addons.mozilla.org/en-US/firefox/addon/window-resize/">Windows resize</a> or <a href="https://addons.mozilla.org/es/firefox/addon/s3google-translator/">S3 Translator</a> extensions, copy "addons.css" to your chrome folder, and edit the UUIDs of the extensions there.</li>